Easy come, easy go

 If you want to give a charity a big sum of money, never give it all at once.
 It’s better to donate $100,000 a year for ten years so you can retain some control and make sure the cash is being spent wisely.

 Who are we kidding?
-Life is great.
+Life after lotto is great.

 You haven’t lived until someone picks up the laundry from your front porch and brings it back to you that night, completely done and neatly folded.
-If you’re now itching to play the lottery, here are the most common lottery numbers that might help you win.